mia-platform/documentation/docs/development_suite/api-console/api-design/authorization.md

 RBAC is configured by design to load Roles and Bindings from MongoDB.
 In order to properly configure MongoDB connection string and collection names head to the **General Settings** tab and change the values in the RBAC Storage card.

-For MongoDB connection you can decide whether to use variable interpolation or retrieving the value from a Secret; this second approach is far more secure and can be easily set up from the edit modal
+For MongoDB connection you can decide whether to use variable interpolation or retrieve the value from a Secret; the second approach is much more secure and can be easily set up from the edit modal

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '400px'}}>